sarthakJain1008/Web__Scraper-Data-Extractor/README.md

 *This section will be updated automatically by a script.*

+---

+## 🚀 The Project Journey

+This project was a multi-stage data engineering challenge, executed in three distinct phases to gather a comprehensive dataset of over 290,000 Etsy listings.

+### Phase 1: The Seed - 335 Core Categories

+The journey began with a foundational list of 335 primary Etsy categories.
+This initial dataset was the seed from which the entire project would grow, providing the top-level structure of Etsy's marketplace.

+### Phase 2: Branching Out - Discovering Sub-Categories

+From the initial 335 categories, a specialized scraper was deployed to recursively discover and map out the entire sub-category tree.
+This crucial phase expanded our scope, revealing the thousands of niche marketplaces hidden within the main categories and providing the pathways to the individual product listings.

+### Phase 3: The Harvest - Scraping 290,000+ Listings

+With the complete category map in hand, the final and most intensive phase began.
+A powerful, parallelized scraper was launched to systematically work through each sub-category and scrape the top listings.
+This large-scale operation is what is currently in progress, harvesting the rich, detailed data for over 290,000 individual products.

 ## ✨ Features

 - **Parallel Processing**: Runs multiple scraper workers simultaneously to maximize speed.